Dynatrace-APAC/dynatrace-apac.github.io/workshops/ac.md

 ![Keptn-Setup](assets/keptn-2.png)

-Once completed, take note of the keptn API token which is required for the next step.
+Once completed, take note of the <b>keptn API token</b> which is required for the next step.
 You can also use the Keptn Bridge and API Endpoint

 For example:<br>